ChapChap/ChapoWebServices/README.md

 - transmission-torrent
 - gitlab

-The Pi was used as a Streaming plateform (audio, movies, documents), backup plateform, seedbox and dev plateform.
-All these services ran well on the tiny chip despite the few performances.
+The Pi was used as a Streaming platform (audio, movies, documents), backup platform, seedbox and dev platform.
+All these services ran well on the tiny chip despite the limited capacity of the chip.
 But, the maintenance was a bit tough when it came to debug.
 Thus, sadly, some services stopped working.
 Then I moved to another location and I shut the Pi off.

 Later, I saw a project of a raspi dashcam and I started thinking about doing it myself, which I never did due to a lack of time.

-Recently, I heard about docker and containers at school and at work.
-From that time I am really interested in acquiring knowledge about this tech.
-As I am still a student and I have no big income, I set my sight on new generation chips.
-I am challenging myself to cluster their hardware and to deploy containers freely over a scalable plateform made by my own.
+Recently, I heard about docker and containers at school and at work as well.
+From that moment on I 've been really interested in gainingas much knowledge as possible about that tech.
+Being a student (and as such a bit short on money), I've set my sights on new generation chips.
+I am challenging myself to cluster their hardware and to deploy containers freely over a scalable platform made by my own.